Change Request Policy

 $ Range % Cap $ Cap Commodity

-Please note that the lower of the two cap amounts between a % Cap and a $ Cap is what governs as the cap threshold, over which a change order is required.
+Please note that the lower of the two cap amounts between a % Cap and a $ Cap is what governs as the cap threshold, over which a change request is required.

 Examples (non-Facilities):